CivicActions/agile-ms/documentation/project roles, descriptions, hours.md

 35 years' experience in role

-X hours on this project
+51 hours on this project

 **Description:**
 Rob lead the multi-disciplinary team, gathered user requirements, and translated user research into actionable plans.